Problems to Face When There Is Too Much Transmission Fluid

 You have to add half a quart at a time and keep taking readings with a dipstick.
 When it shows ‘full’, run the engine and put the gear in the ‘idle’ mode.
 Recheck the oil level when the engine is hot.
 Stop pouring oil when the dipstick indicates that the oil level is at the top end of the ‘hot’ mark.
 If the engine is cold, the level of the oil should be at the top end of the ‘cold’ mark.
 When the engine is neither hot nor cold, the fluid level should be in between these two marks.

-Most transmissions have the capacity between 9 and 13 quarts.
-Check the owner’s manual for knowing about the exact amount.
+Most transmissions have a capacity between 9 and 13 quarts.
+Check the owner’s manual to know about the exact amount.
 However, you should always add a little at a time to avoid too much transmission fluid.

 You can’t overflow some gearboxes because of the way they have been designed.
 They have a system that will flow out or spill the extra oil.

-Watch the video below to know how to check transmission fluid:
+Watch the video below to learn how to check transmission fluid:

 What Should You Do with an Overfilled Transmission?